-They say that the best things in life take time, and the four guys in CITY AND THE SEA know they are worth the wait.
-Some say the band was abducted by aliens many years ago, shown the ways of interstellar rock ‘n’ roll and given the gift of great songwriting.
+Some say the band was abducted by aliens many years ago, shown the ways of interstellar space travel and given the gift of great songwriting.
 Others say they unearthed an ancient tomb where they discovered the magic of rock ‘n’ roll.

 The more believable story is that the members of the band have spent countless hours writing great melodies mixed with hard rock guitars and have played show after show singing them to audiences.
 Their sound has been compared to the Foo Fighters, Jimmy Eat World, and Smashing Pumpkins.

-The last five years have been a whirlwind of activity: tours of Europe and Canada, showcases in New York City, opening slots for Wide Mouth Mason and Die Mannequin, a featured slot at Supercrawl 2013, sharing the bill with the likes of Passion Pit, Joel Plaskett Emergency and Fucked Up.
+The last few years have been a whirlwind of activity: tours of Europe and Canada, showcases in New York City, opening slots for Wide Mouth Mason, Die Mannequin, The Reason and Rusty; a featured slot at Supercrawl 2013, sharing the bill with the likes of Passion Pit, Joel Plaskett Emergency and Fucked Up.
 Airplay on college and commercial FM stations across Canada (Rock 95 – Barrie/Y108 – Hamilton/FM96 – London/K-Rock – Kingston/The Wolf – Regina/The Bridge – Nelson/Mountain FM – Whistler)

 Kids are catching on to their fun and high energy stage show, these guys don’t fool around in the rock ‘n’ roll department.
 CITY AND THE SEA are ready to believe you!